Sankaralinganar

-Sankaralinganar was an Indian Tamil independence activist and Gandhian from Indian union who fasted to death in an effort to change the name of Madras State to Tamil Nadu.
+Sankaralinga Nadar was an Indian Tamil independence activist and Gandhian from Indian union who fasted to death in an effort to change the name of Madras State to Tamil Nadu.
 He was a Tamil Nadu statehood activist.

 Early life

 Sankaralinga Nadar was born in Manmalai Medu village near Virudhunagar to Karuppasamy Nadar and Valliammai in 1895.
 He completed his schooling at Enadhinatha Nayanar Vidyalaya in Virudhunagar.
 He started a Khadi business in Paramakudi.
 In 1917, he joined Indian National Congress and participated in the Indian independence movement.
 Upon C. Rajagopalachari's request, he left his business and joined Gandhi Ashram in Tiruchengode.
 In 1930, Sankaralinganar participated in the Salt March led by Mahatma Gandhi from Ahmedabad to Dandi.
 For his involvement in the independence movement, he was imprisoned for six months in Trichy (Tiruchirappalli).
 He accompanied Mahatma Gandhi during his visit to Virudhunagar in 1933.
 In 1952, Sankaralinganar donated his two houses for a girls school and deposited money to provide food to the students.